sallyom/ds219sp2022/dev-ops/planning_harshit.md

 4. Start a video or voice conference call with other members of the Slack team on the fly
 5. Set reminders for yourself or others
 6. particularly good for: real-time collaboration, quick questions and decisions, quick poll/quiz
+7. Integrate 1000s of Apps to your slack workspace from App Store

 #### Cons
 1. Adoption: “not yet another app to install!”